cypress-io/cypress-documentation/content/guides/references/migration-guide.md

   rethought/revisited in a later release.
 - Unsupported browser versions can no longer be run via `cypress run` or `cypress open`.
 Instead, an error will display.
-- In 9.x and earlier versions, `cypress open --project` would bring you directly to the project specs list.
-In 10.0.0, you must pass `--browser` and `--e2e/--ct` as well to launch Cypress to the specs list.
+- In 9.x and earlier versions, `cypress open` would bring you directly to the project specs list.
+In 10.0.0, you must pass `--browser` and `--e2e/--ct` as well to launch Cypress directly to the specs list.

 ### Configuration file changes